renaissance-publishing/renaissance/content/chapters/26-items.md

 ### Club

-A club is any arm’s-length blunt instrument used in combat—anything from a discarded tree branch, to a rod of steel with all the trappings of a sword, to an intricately-decorated ceremonial weapon.
+A club is any arm’s-length blunt instrument used in combat — anything from a discarded tree branch, to a rod of steel with all the trappings of a sword, to an intricately-decorated ceremonial weapon.
 Perhaps unsurprisingly, many of these weapons are particularly ineffective